ITPUG/2016.pgday.it/content/pages/sede-en.rst

 :author: ITPUG
 :lang: en

-The tenth edition of PGDay.IT will be held for the second time at the **Camera di Commercio di Prato**.
+The tenth edition of PGDay.IT will be held at the **Camera di Commercio di Prato**, like the previous edition.

 The address is **via del Romito 71, 59100 Prato**.